Fire Severely Damages Woodland Park Home

 "All our residents are safe," Mayor Keith Kazmark said.

-Members of the West Paterson Fire Department got mutual aid at the scene and in coverage from their fire-fighting colleagues in Little Falls, Totowa and Paterson.
+Members of the West Paterson Fire Department got mutual aid at the scene and in coverage from their fire-fighting colleagues from Little Falls, Totowa and Paterson at the scene and Passaic, Clifton and Wayne in coverage.

 The West Paterson First Aid Squad and the Passaic County Volunteer Emergency Service Rehab Canteen Unit also responded.